ibm-cloud-docs/openshift/openshift_clusters.md

 {: shortdesc}

 <p class="note">{{site.data.keyword.openshiftshort}} clusters are available only as standard clusters.
 You cannot get a [free](/docs/openshift?topic=openshift-faqs#faq_free) {{site.data.keyword.openshiftshort}} cluster.</p>

+The following image walks you through choosing the setup that you want for your cluster.

 <img usemap="#cluster-plan-map" border="0" class="image" src="images/cluster-plan-dt-vpc.png" alt="This image walks you through choosing the setup that you want for your cluster."/>